Harikrishna772003/Generative_AI_to_Handle_Class_Imbalance_Using_Synthetic_Data_Augmentation/README.md

 ## 🧪 Methodology

-The complete workflow is implemented in a single script:
+The complete workflow is implemented in `train_all.py`:

 1. Train baseline model on imbalanced data
 2. Apply SMOTE to balance training data
-3. Generate synthetic samples using CTGAN
+3. Generate synthetic data using CTGAN
-4. Train Random Forest on all datasets
+4. Train Random Forest on all three datasets
-5. Evaluate using:
+5. Evaluate performance using:

    * Recall
    * F1-score